-A long-term connection to our graduates is a special concern for us.
-We therefore cordially invite all our graduates to benefit from our alumni network: Contact to fellow students and teachers, information about events and university life, further education and service offers - all these are the advantages of a membership in the alumni network.
+We are keen for forge a long-term connection with our graduates.
+We therefore cordially invite all our graduates to benefit from our alumni network: contact with fellow students and teachers, information about events and university life, further education and service offers - all these are advantages enjoyed by members of the alumni network.

 Alumni Network